suhassrivats/Movie-Trailer-Website/README.md

 A Movie Trailer Website where users can see my favorite movies and watch the trailers.

-# How to run this code in your PC?
+# How to run this code on your PC?

 - Open the terminal
 - Clone this code by typing `git clone https://github.com/suhassrivats/Movie-Trailer-Website.git` in terminal